joonmosqueda/test-REA/README.md

 Launching TEST-REA requires a bit of setup work prior to actually creating the instance.

 ### Pre-requistes
 At this stage, there are a number of manaual prerequisite steps needed prior to provisioning a TEST-REA stack.
-These are things like certificate creation and collection information required to launch the product.
+These are things like certificate creation and collection of information required to launch the product.

 Follow this [step-by-step guide for meeting prerequisites](docs/PREREQS.md) before launching a TEST-REA stack.